jyash97/Image_Cropper/README.md

 # Image_Cropper
-React Application to crop Image.
+React Application to crop Image using React-DropZone and React-Avatar-Editor.